coker2019/Coker_Portfolio/README.md

 Key Features

 key features of the application:
- The app allows user to update information.
+ The app allows user to view information.
  Accepts data.
  Gives feedback to users.
+ Allows users to view resume and the diffrent languages used to develope the projects.